Tazria: The Weekly Maqam

 In the Weekly Maqam, Sephardi Jews each week base the songs of the services on the content of that week's parashah.
-For parashah Tazria, Sephardi Jews apply Maqam Saba, the maqam that symbolizes a covenant (brit).
+For Parashat Tazria, Sephardi Jews apply Maqam Saba, the maqam that symbolizes a covenant (brit).
 This is appropriate, because this parashah commences with the discussion of what to do when a baby boy is born.
 It also mentions the brit milah, a ritual that shows a covenant between man and God.